Elliot-Sones/miniGPT/README.md

 <img src="assets/transformer.png" width=60% ></img>

-I will be implementing them individually and training them individually to then combine into the machine_translation folder.
+My goal is to make a english to french translator.
+I will test and run them seperately to understand each part fully then building and training a trasnformer from scratch.

 ### [Encoder](/encoder_transformer/README.md): Words -> context
 *Models like BERT*